opshqe/WebsiteMonitoring/Exercise/Exercise 8/TEMPLATE.md

+# 8th Exercise

-# 1. 📦 Difference between virtual machine and Docker container
+## 1. 📦 Difference between virtual machine and Docker container

 - Virtual machine is a software-defined emulation of a physical computer
 - It runs it own operating system